My Town Dating Dating Safety

 - If you're unsure, ask for a recent photo of who you are talking to.

-- Think about the message that you are posting in both your profile and your chats.
+- Think about what you write in your profile and when chatting.
 Does it convey the right tone and intention?

 - Be wary of anyone who declares their undying love for you, especially if you have never met them.